 - You should always check the most up-to-date information via Medicare and your insurance company.

 - Medicare does not cover any purely Aesthetic or Cosmetic Surgery but Reconstructive Plastic Surgery may be covered.

-- You may be eligible for an MBS Code for a Tummy Tuck if you meet the strict criteria – mostly related to significant weight loss and affects on your health
+- You may be eligible for an MBS Code for a Tummy Tuck if you meet the strict criteria – mostly related to significant weight loss and effects on your health

-- Your GP or Specialist may be able to ascertain if your requirements meet the strict Medicare rebate criteria for your Plastic Surgery post-pregnancy.
+- Furthermore, your GP or Specialist may be able to ascertain if your requirements meet the strict Medicare rebate criteria for your Plastic Surgery post-pregnancy.

 - Contact us on 1300 264 811 to discuss estimated out of pocket expenses for your specific surgery.